openhab/openhabian/docs/openhabian-amanda.md

   amrecover> lpwd
   /server/temp
   amrecover> extract

   Extracting files using tape drive changer on host localhost.
   The following tapes are needed: openhab-openhab-dir-001

   Extracting files using tape drive changer on host localhost.
   Load tape openhab-openhab-dir-001 now
   Continue [?/Y/n/s/d]?
 Y
   Restoring files into directory /server/temp
   All existing files in /server/temp can be deleted Continue [?/Y/n]?
 Y

   ./logback.xml
   ./logback_debug.xml
   ./quartz.properties
   amrecover>quit
-  root@pi:/etc/amanda/openhab-dir# cd /server/temp
+  root@openhab:/etc/amanda/openhab-dir# cd /server/temp
-  root@pi:/server/temp# ls -l
+  root@openhab:/server/temp# ls -l
   insgesamt 12
   -rw-rw-r-- 1 openhab openhab 2515 Feb 19  2016 logback_debug.xml
   -rw-rw-r-- 1 openhab openhab 3573 Mär 30 06:45 logback.xml
   -rw-r--r-- 1 openhab openhab  302 Feb  3  2016 quartz.properties
-  root@pi:/server/temp#
+  root@openhab:/server/temp#
 ```

 ### Restoring a partition

-To restore a raw disk partition, you need to use amfetchdump command.
-Unlike amdump, you have to run amfetchdump as user backup, though.
+To restore a raw disk partition, you need to use `amfetchdump` command.
+Unlike `amdump`, you have to run `amfetchdump` as user backup, though.
 Here’s another terminal session log to use amfetchdump to first retrieve the backup image from your backup storage to image called
-openhabianpi-image on /server/temp/
+`openhabianpi-image` on `/server/temp/`

 **Reminder:** you have to be logged in as the `backup` user.

 ```
-backup@pi:/server/temp$ amfetchdump -p openhab-dir pi /dev/mmcblk0 > /server/temp/openhabianpi-image
+backup@openhab:/server/temp$ amfetchdump -p openhab-dir openhab /dev/mmcblk0 > /server/temp/openhabianpi-image
  1 volume(s) needed for restoration
   The following volumes are needed: openhab-openhab-dir-001 Press enter when ready